KxSystems/embedPy/README.md

 ### Converting data

-The functions `.p.py2q` and `.p.q2py` will convert Python data to q and vice versa.
+Function `.p.py2q` will convert Python (`foreign`) data to q
 ```q
 q)qvar:.p.get[`var1]
 q).p.py2q qvar
 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 ..
 ```
-`.p.q2py` is the corresponding function to convert q objects to Python objects.
-This will rarely be used in practice, as conversion of q data to Python objects is performed automatically whenever q data is passed to Python.
+Corresponding function `.p.q2py` converts q objects to Python objects
 ```q
 q).p.q2py 1 2 3
 foreign
 ```
+This will rarely be used in practice, as conversion of q data to Python objects is performed automatically whenever q data is passed to Python.

 It is safe to call `.p.py2q` on q data and `.p.q2py` on Python data: they will return the argument unchanged in these cases.